AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/I45Dnvl.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 From here click on ipconfig1 and under private ip address settings set the allocation from Dynamic to Static.
-This way the priavte IP address will not change and will stay the same making it far easier to log into the domain every time.
+This way the private IP address will not change and will stay the same making it far easier to log into the domain every time.
 </p>
 <br />